eeiswerth/formlicious/README.md

 `classes`: String - (optional) CSS classes that will be applied to the button.
 The default is "btn-default", but any style will work.
 Typically the Bootstrap styles are used (i.e., btn-danger, btn-primary, btn-info, etc...).

 `disableOnClick`: Boolean - (optional) If true, the form will be disabled after the user clicks the button.
 To re-enable the state you should call the api that is passes to the callback (see the FormliciousAPI).

+#### Dropzone Configuration

+`options`: You can provide any of the supported dropzone options as per dropzone documentation: [Dropzone](http://www.dropzonejs.com/#configuration-options)

+**Note:** The default behavior is to NOT post the uploads to the server.
+Instead it is recommended that you use something like [Slingshot](https://atmospherejs.com/edgee/slingshot) to upload the files to S3 or some other cloud provider.

+By default, the button callback will receive the files array in the data object for the dropzone fields.
+You can use those file objects to handle the upload with Slinshot.
+An example will be provided via a wiki page shortly.

 ### Validators